-The biggest advantage is that you are in total control of your free ebooks online, and you are not restricted to five days in ninety or by an exclusivity agreement.
+The biggest advantage is that you are in total control of your free ebooks online.
+You are not restricted to five days in ninety or by an exclusivity agreement.

-Can I sell my ebooks using this method?
+Can you sell your ebooks using this method?

 Yes, you can.
 But in my experience, selling ebooks from my author site has never been a great success.

-If you want to try, however, there are two ways I would suggest.
+If you want to try, however, there are a couple of ways.

-One option is that you can pay for a premium add-on for WordPress Download Manager, which I have used in this post.
-It has many payment add-on options including Paypal of course.
+One option is that you can pay for a premium add-on for WordPress Download Manager.

-The second option is to use a plugin called Easy Digital Downloads.
+The second option is to use another WordPress plugin called Easy Digital Downloads.
 The free version offers basic Paypal and Amazon payments.

-I have not tried this plugin, so please test it carefully as I have read both positive and negative reviews about this plugin.
+I have not tried this plugin, so please test it carefully, as I have read both positive and negative reviews about it.